kk-digital/kcg-scrapper/steam-scrapper/README.md

 ### 2. Start scraping

+To run the scrapper run:

 `scrapy crawl apps`

-The spider scrape jobs marked as pending by default, you can modify this behavior passing arguments to spider:

-- retryfailed=true
-- retrypartial=true
+If you run the scrapper with no arguments (DEFAULT), like above, only jobs marked in db as pending will be taken.

+You can also provide arguments to the spider and modify the default behavior:

+- `retryfailed=true` take jobs marked as 'failed'
+- `retrypartial=true` take jobs marked as 'partial'

-`scrapy crawl apps -a retryfailed=true`
+E.g: `scrapy crawl apps -a retryfailed=true`

 There is also a test mode that randomly picks 100 apps:

 `scrapy crawl apps -a testmode=true`

-Notice that the number of scraped pages may be lower than the number of apps in the db since many app ids are not valid, causing steam redirecting to the homepage.
+Redirect is disabled since many app ids are invalid, causing steam redirecting to the homepage.
+Causing the amount of scrapped apps may be lower than the apps in db.

 ## Storage